cbudac/wumpus-world/wumpus-world.md

 - is_gold(no, L) is asserted and a written confirmation is provided.

-In the case that the agent is within a location where a percept(s) is indeed observed, the yes variants of the rules would be matched and a similar process is to the analysis above is followed.
+In the case where the agent is within a location where a percept(s) is indeed observed, the yes variants of the respective rules would be matched and a similar process is to the analysis above is followed.

 ### Asking the Knowledge Base for a recommended approach (ask_KB/2)